bailey-lab/MIPTools/docs/quick_start.rst

 	  For the tutorial, the main outputs of interest are three tables that can be used to infer which samples contain each mutation:

-	  - coverage_AA_table.csv: how many times the mutation was sequenced
+	  - *coverage_AA_table.csv*: how many times the mutation was sequenced

-	  - reference_AA_table.csv: how many times the reference allele was seen in each sample
+	  - *reference_AA_table.csv*: how many times the reference allele was seen in each sample

-	  - alternate_AA_table.csv: how many times the alternate (mutant) allele was seen in each sample
+	  - *alternate_AA_table.csv*: how many times the alternate (mutant) allele was seen in each sample

 Input File Structure
 --------------------